Arianee/docs/docs/arianee-wallet-sharing.md

 1. App need to handle ***apkssResponse*** route.

-2. App *need* to ask user's permission to import this wallet & check if's a legit app
+2. App *need* to ask user's permission to import this wallet
-> Todo add link to identity // add mnemonic param

 3. App decrypts ***encryptedMnemonics*** Query Param using previously created keypair
 ```